parveengithubdevops/MCW-Modern-cloud-apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     DOTNET_VERSION: '3.1.102'

-    # Jobs define the actions that take place when code is pushed to the master branch
+    # Jobs define the actions that take place when code is pushed to the main branch
     jobs:

     # Build and deploy the E-Commerce Web Application using the Publish Profile